 She began her career at the City of Los Angeles as a Budget Analyst and then as a Finance Specialist in the Office of the City Administrative Officer.
 During her tenure with the City, Bleavins managed close to $6 billion in bond financings that funded capital projects at Los Angeles International Airport and throughout the City.

 Bleavins holds a bachelor of arts in public policy and political science from Stanford University.
 She earned her master’s degree in business administration from the Wharton School at the University of Pennsylvania.

-Darian Chin serves as a Financial Manager in the Debt & Treasury Management Division at the Port of Los Angeles.
-Darian assists with managing the Port’s long term bond portfolio and short-term liquidity facilities.
-Among his responsibilities, Darian creates, maintains and updates the Port’s 12-month cash forecast; calculates the Port's weighted average cost of capital, and prepares financials in compliance with continuing disclosure requirements.
-As new money is needed or refunding opportunities arise, Darian contributes by assisting in the drafting, circulating, revising and submitting of the Official Statement as well as rating agency and investor presentations.
+Carol Wang serves as a Financial Manager in the Debt & Treasury Management Division at the Port of Los Angeles.
+Carol assists with managing the Port’s long term bond portfolio and short-term liquidity facilities.
+Among her responsibilities, Carol creates, maintains and updates the Port’s 12-month rolling cash forecast; calculates the Port's weighted average cost of capital, and prepares financials in compliance with continuing disclosure requirements.
+As new money is needed or refunding opportunities arise, Carol contributes by assisting in the drafting, circulating, revising and submitting of the Official Statement as well as rating agency and investor presentations.